Are you an adviser? Go to Unbiased Pro

 IT equipment

-Your IT equipment must be up to the demands of a business, so invest in the appropriate computers, printers etc.
+Your IT equipment must be up to the demands of a business, so invest in the appropriate equipment, such as computers and printers.

 It is worth subscribing to a cloud-based file-hosting service to ensure you have enough secure storage.